edespino/cloudberry-site/docs/sys-utilities/gpstate.md

 **`-b (brief status)`**

 Optional.
-Display a brief summary of the state of the Cloudberry Database system.
+Display a brief summary of the state of the Apache Cloudberry system.
 This is the default option.

 **`-B parallel_processes`**